FOCUS-More carats and sparkle: How LVMH plans to change Tiffany

 At a town hall in New York for Tiffany's 14,000 employees on Jan.
 8 - a day after LVMH installed a new leadership team - the group's new bosses laid out their initial plans to focus on high-end, sparkling jewellery, said one person who attended it.
 The group is also considering building out Tiffany's lineup in watches, another source familiar with its thinking said.

-Unlike such rivals as Richemont-owned CFR.S Cartier and Van Cleef & Arpels, as well as fellow LVMH brand Bulgari, Tiffany's products range from $150 silver pendants to diamond necklaces priced in the tens of millions.
+Compared with rivals, such as Richemont-owned CFR.S Cartier and Van Cleef & Arpels, as well as fellow LVMH brand Bulgari, Tiffany's products are a broad range from $150 silver pendants to diamond necklaces priced in the tens of millions.

-Silver jewellery has gross margins of around 90% and offers a perfect entry point for younger, less wealthy shoppers, but top industry names also need the medium- to high range - with a price tag above $100,000 - to create an aura of exclusivity, experts say.
+Silver jewellery has gross margins of around 90% and offers an entry point for younger, less wealthy shoppers, but top industry names also need the medium- to high range - with a price tag above $100,000 - to create an aura of exclusivity, experts say.

 In a video message to employees during the town hall, LVMH boss Bernard Arnault, who is also France's richest man, said he wanted to elevate Tiffany's standing, even if that took time.